5.3.2. Drafting and content of the tender dossier

 Tender documents must be carefully drafted to ensure that both the contract and the procurement procedure are carried out correctly.

 Tender documents must contain all the provisions and information that tenderers need to submit their tenders: the procedures to follow, the documents to provide, cases of non-compliance, award criteria, etc. When the contracting authority is the European Commission, it may be appropriate for representatives of the final beneficiaries to participate in preparing the tender at an early stage.
 See section 2.6. for guidelines on drafting Technical Specifications.

 Technical specifications must afford equal access for candidates and tenderers and not have the effect of creating unjustified obstacles to competitive tendering.
 They specify what is required of a product, service or material or work to achieve the purpose for which they are intended.

-f - safety and measurements, including, for supplies, the sales name and user instructions, and, for all contracts, terminology, symbols, testing and test methods, packaging, marking and labelling, production procedures and methods;
+f) safety and measurements, including, for supplies, the sales name and user instructions, and, for all contracts, terminology, symbols, testing and test methods, packaging, marking and labelling, production processes and methods;

-g - the procedures relating to quality assurance and the rules relating to design and costing, the test, inspection and acceptance conditions for works and methods or techniques of construction and all the other technical conditions which the contracting authority may require under general or specific regulations in relation to the finished works and to the constituent materials or parts.
+g) the procedures relating to quality assurance and the rules relating to design and costing, the test, inspection and acceptance conditions for works and methods or techniques of construction and all other technical conditions which the contracting authority is in a position to prescribe under general or specific regulations in relation to the finished works and to the constituent materials or parts.

 The contracting authority is responsible for drawing up these documents.